Social Security Disability / SSI

-A: An individual can be disabled for any type of reason.
+A: An individual can be disabled for many different reasons.
 It could be due to a disabling accident, a mental disability, a genetic condition, disease, or any other type of disabling condition.
 An impairment can be from brain damage, dementia, Diabetes, Fibromyalgia, depression, anxiety, Complex Regional Pain Syndrome, Carpal Tunnel Syndrome, chronic pain, chronic fatigue, impairments to the hands, etc.

 Q: What are the fees for having a lawyer represent me?

-A: A lawyer at Ouimette, Goldstein & Andrews will only be paid on your claim if you case is won.
+A: A lawyer at Ouimette, Goldstein & Andrews will only receive a fee if you receive a favorable decision.
 Typically, fees are 25% of the retroactive benefits to a maximum of the statutory limit, which is currently $6,000.00.
 If an attorney wins your claim and there are no retroactive benefits, the fee request will be based upon the time spent working on the file and the expertise that was required.
-Thus, we suggest that you let an experienced attorney at our firm handle your Social Security Disability claim, as there is no fee unless we are successful in winning your claim.
-At Ouimette, Goldstein & Andrews, we will handle you case from the beginning to end, which will include obtaining medical records and gathering any other necessary proof of your disability, preparing for an representing you at the hearing, and handling any appeal necessary if your claim is denied.
+Thus, we suggest that you let an experienced attorney at our firm handle your Social Security Disability claim, as there is no fee unless we are successful.
+At Ouimette, Goldstein & Andrews, we will handle you case from the beginning to end, which will include obtaining medical records and gathering any other necessary proof of your disability, preparing for and representing you at the hearing, and handling any appeal necessary if your claim is denied.

 Q: Where do you represent clients?